nixworks/public/news/2013/12/17/index.md

 ##### The Center for Public Integrity
 ### [A report by the American nonprofit investigative news organization The Center for Public Integrity details that the U. S. Federal Election Commission was hacked by China during the October 2013 federal government shutdown. ](/news/2013/12/17/a-report-by-the-american-nonprofit-investigative-news-organization-the-center-for-public-integrity-details-that-the-u-s-federal-election-c.md)
-_Context: Chinese,  October 2013 federal government shutdown, Federal Election Commission, The Center for Public Integrity_
+_Context: China, The Center for Public Integrity,  October 2013 federal government shutdown, Federal Election Commission_

 ##### Secretary of State
 ### [U.S. Secretary of State John Kerry intends to give the Philippines $40 million in order to boost its maritime security regarding territorial disputes with China. ](/news/2013/12/17/u-s-secretary-of-state-john-kerry-intends-to-give-the-philippines-40-million-in-order-to-boost-its-maritime-security-regarding-territorial.md)